sorgerlab/indra/doc/tutorials/html_curation.rst

 with respect to a given piece of evidence is: "Is there support in the evidence sentence for the Statement?".
 If the answer is Yes, then the given sentence is a valid piece of evidence for the Statement.
-In fact, you can assert this correctness by choosing the "Correct" option from the curationdrop-down list.
+In fact, you can assert this correctness by choosing the "Correct" option from the curation drop-down list.
 Curations that assert correctness are just as valuable as curations of incorrectness so the use of this option is encouraged.